TBehara/CS100-LMS-Copy/README.md

  cmake . <br>
  make <br>
  ./bin/LMS
+Additionally, to be able to add books to the system, you will need an admin account.
+Create a new account through the executable, then save and quit when you get the option to.
+Go to the JSON folder, then look for a subfolder named after your new account.
+Open it, then the open the file <username>.json.
+There should be a line that looks like this:
+ "AdminStatus": false,
+ Change the "false" to "true" (no quotes), and you log back in to that account.
+It will now have administrator permissions, including the ability to manage books in the system and turn non-admin accounts into new admins from the executable.
+As long as you have at least 1 administrator account in the system, you will be able to use it to add new admins inside the program without touching the files yourself in the future.
  ## Testing
  We used googletest to unit test individual functions, adding new unit tests for new functions we added.
 Mimicking continuous integration, we made sure the tests succeeded after changes were made before and after pushing and merging into the master branch. <br>
  We ran many manual tests to test functions on the front-end, making sure the program's output conformed to our planned screen layouts. <br>